Michelle Gray (neuroscientist): Research

 In 2013, shortly after Gray began her lab at UAB, she discovered that astrocytes in BACHD models of HD in mice exhibit aberrant glutamate release.
 Since glutamate-mediated excitotoxicity is known to injure neurons, this finding pointed to astrocytes playing a potential role in HD pathogenesis.
-Explore the mechanisms of the aberrant glutamate release in BACHD astrocytes, Gray and her team found that they have increased levels of the mitochondrial enzyme pyruvate carboxylase yet no changes in the enzyme that converts glutamate to glutamine in the cell.
+While exploring the mechanisms of the aberrant glutamate release in BACHD astrocytes, Gray and her team found that the astrocytes have increased levels of the mitochondrial enzyme pyruvate carboxylase yet no changes in the enzyme that converts glutamate to glutamine in the cell.

-Gray then explored if expression of mutant huntingtin is necessary in astrocytes for expression of HD symptoms.
-They used a conditional knock out to selectively prevent expression of mutant huntingtin in astrocytes.
-They found that removal of mutant huntingtin in astrocytes led to significant improvements in motor movement and psychiatric symptoms, suggesting that astrocytes contribute to disease pathology in HD.
+Gray then investigated whether expression of mutant huntingtin is necessary in astrocytes for expression of HD symptoms.
+They used a conditional knock out mutation to selectively prevent expression of mutant huntingtin in astrocytes.
+This removal of mutant huntingtin in astrocytes led to significant improvements in motor movement and psychiatric symptoms, suggesting that astrocytes contribute to disease pathology in HD.

-Since Gray's lab had established an obvious role for astrocytes in HD pathogenesis, they then explored the potential mechanisms underlying the role of astrocytes in HD.
+Once the astrocyte role in HD pathogenesis was established, Gray's research group explored the potential mechanisms underlying the role of astrocytes in HD.
 They first looked to gliotransmission and inhibited the SNARE complex in astrocytes to prevent exocytosis of gliotransmitters from astrocytes.
 They found an overall decrease in behavioral performance in certain tasks when the SNARE complex in astrocytes was inhibited, though the rotarod performance improved by 12 months of age suggestion that a region specific approach might highlight the role of specific astrocyte populations in the pathogenesis of HD.